 - Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.

-- In a small bowl mix together the sumac, cumin, thyme, sesame seeds and salt.
-Add half of this mixture to the beetroots and the chickpeas and mix again very thoroughly.
+- Roast: Add half of the spice mix to the beetroots and the chickpeas and mix again thoroughly.
 Roast for about 25-30 or until crisp at the edges.
-Check towards the end of the roasting time, so that the chickpeas will not turn black.
-They should be nicely crisped and the beetroots should be a bit softer, but not really soft or mushy, they should still have quite a strong bite.
+Check towards the end of the roasting time so that the chickpeas will not turn black.
+They should be nicely crisped, and the beetroots should be a bit softer but not too soft or mushy.

-- In the meantime mix the yogurt with the lemon juice and zest and about 1 teaspoon of the remaining spice mixture.
+- Yogurt: In the meantime mix the yogurt with the lemon juice and zest and about 1 teaspoon of the remaining spice mixture.
 Swirl the harissa through and spread the yogurt on a serving platter.